-- 2.3.3 To submit written work in satisfaction of a course requirement or for publication in a journal, if that work reflects, in whole or substantial part, work previously prepared for some other purpose, unless the instructor or in the case of a journal, the editor, has approved the use of the previously prepared work. - 2.3.4 Intentionally to make any material misrepresentation in connection with any Law School class, program or activity. - 2.3.5 To misappropriate another law student's, the Law School's, the University's, or any faculty member's notes, papers, books, tapes or other materials. - 2.4 The dean retains jurisdiction over all matters not explicitly covered by this code.
+- 2.3.2 To submit as one's own work the work of another. - 2.3.3 To submit written work in satisfaction of a course requirement or for publication in a journal, if that work reflects, in whole or substantial part, work previously prepared for some other purpose, unless the instructor or, in the case of a journal, the editor has approved the use of the previously prepared work. - 2.3.4 To knowingly make any material misrepresentation in connection with any Law School class, program, or activity, including, but not limited to, a clinical course, an externship, journals, moot courts, job searches, scholarship applications, and student competitions. - 2.3.5 To knowingly misappropriate the notes, papers, books, computer, or other academic materials of another law student, a faculty member, the Law School, or the University. - 2.4 The Dean retains jurisdiction over all matters not explicitly covered by this Honor Code.
+An instructor retains jurisdiction over grading, which stands separate from the Honor Code process.

-3 ADMINISTRATION OF THE CODE
+3 ADMINISTRATION OF THE HONOR CODE

 - 3.1 There shall be an Honor Council composed of three members elected from each class.
-The members shall be chosen as follows: - 3.1.1 Nomination and election shall be in accord with procedures established by the Student Bar Association. - 3.1.2 Each ballot shall contain the following statement only: If officially charged with a violation of the Notre Dame Law School Honor Code, I would choose the following members of my class to (1) hear the evidence for and against me; (2) render a fair impartial decision concerning my guilt or innocence; and (3) determine sanction.
+The members shall be chosen as follows: - 3.1.1 Election shall be in accord with procedures established from time-to-time by the S.B.A. - 3.1.2 Each ballot shall contain the following statement only: If officially charged with a violation of the Notre Dame Law School Honor Code, I would choose the following members of my class to (1) hear the